Compact moduli of K3 surfaces: The rational curve divisor

 where the coefficients $n_C$ are defined using reduced GW invariants as in Definition \ref{coeff-of-rc}.
-A naive version of Chen's theorem (that generically all rational curves are nodal) is false: For instance one can take $mC$ for $C\in |L|$ rational.
-It is not clear whether is is possible to recover Chen's theorem by subtracting out these and other obvious non-reduced and non-irreducible contributions to get a divisor $R^{\rm rc}_{\rm prim}(m)$.
+A naive version of Chen's theorem (that generically all rational curves are nodal) is false: For instance one can take $mG$ for $G\in |L|$ rational.
+It is not clear whether one can recover Chen's theorem by subtracting out these and other obvious non-reduced and non-irreducible contributions to get a divisor $R^{\rm rc}_{\rm prim}(m)$.
 Regardless, the above serves as a definition of $R^{\rm rc}(m)$ and produces a canonical choice of polarizing divisor.
-The proof of recognizability, Theorem~\ref{thm:main-rc-divisor} applies verbatim because the normalization of any component of $R^{\rm rc}(m)$ is $\mathbb{P}^1$.
+The proof of recognizability, Theorem~\ref{thm:rc-divisor} applies verbatim because the normalization of any irreducible component of $R^{\rm rc}(m)$ is $\mathbb{P}^1$.